dotnet/docs/docs/fsharp/introduction-to-functional-programming/index.md

 [!div class="nextstepaction"] First-class functions

-[Functions as first-class values](functions-as-first-class-values.md) explores functions deeply, showing how you can use them in various contexts.
+[First-class functions](first-class-functions.md) explores functions deeply, showing how you can use them in various contexts.

 ## Further reading